-Workflow is an essential app for iOS that lets users build script-like systems with a simple drag and drop interface.
-It’s powerful enough for experts, giving them the flexibility to combine numerous applications and web services into a single workflow.
+Shortcuts is an essential app for iOS that lets users build script-like systems with a simple drag and drop interface.
+It’s powerful enough for experts, giving them the flexibility to combine numerous applications and web services into a single shortcut.
 But its still able to maintain an approachability that allows novice users to find utility in it too.

-The following is a continuously updated collection of workflows for publishing on the web.
+The following is a continuously updated collection of shortcuts for online publishing and the open web.

 Launch Ulysses: Opens a new sheet in Ulysses with my template for publishing feature articles.
-Typically initiated from Workflow’s today view widget, but could also be launched from a home screen shortcut or from within Workflow itself.
+Typically initiated from Shortcut’s today view widget, but could also be launched from a home screen shortcut or from within the Shortcuts app itself.

-Push To Ulysses: When viewing a webpage in Safari, initiate Push to Ulysses from Workflow’s action extension.
-A new sheet will be opened in Ulysses with my template for publishing Linked List items.
+Push To Ulysses: When viewing a webpage in Safari, initiate Push to Ulysses from the share sheet.
+A new document will be opened in Ulysses with my template for publishing Linked List items.
 If activated with text selected on the webpage, that text will be placed in a blockquote within the body of the template.

-Publish Update: When sharing Markdown text in Ulysses that has already been published, initiating Publish Update from Workflow’s action extension will copy the post contents to your device’s clipboard and displays a search view in your WordPress dashboard with the post title as the search term.
+Publish Update: When sharing Markdown text in Ulysses that has already been published, initiating Publish Update from the share sheet will copy the post contents to your device’s clipboard and displays a search view in your WordPress dashboard with the post title as the search term.
 You can then use select all and paste in the post’s compose screen to publish the update.

-Icon Grid: A self-contained version of Federico Viticci’s icon grid workflow that he shared in a Club MacStories newsletter.
-It has been modified to run from Workflow’s action extension, when viewing a text document or webpage, that includes links to applications in the App Store.
-I’ve also transitioned to using Workflow’s new Mask Image action for adding the proper border radius to each of the icons.
+Icon Grid: A self-contained version of Federico Viticci’s icon grid shortcut that he shared in a Club MacStories newsletter.
+It has been modified to run from the share sheet, when viewing a text document or webpage that includes links to applications in the App Store.
+I’ve also transitioned to using Shortcut’s new Mask Image action for adding the proper border radius to each of the icons.

 Push To Reddit: A shortcut for sharing your site’s most recent article to Reddit.
 It can be run from Workflow’s today view widget, a shortcut on your home screen, or from within Workflow itself.
 The only caveat is that you’ll have to use the desktop version of Reddit’s site — their URLs for submitting links don’t appear to work if you’re redirected to the mobile site.